KirillVelichk0/soc_net_aut/README.md

 Edit `Makefile.local` to change the default configuration and build options.

+## JWT using
+* transaction isolation mode mast be repeatable read or higher on pgsql
 ## License

 The original template is distributed under the [Apache-2.0 License](https://github.com/userver-framework/userver/blob/develop/LICENSE)